JamieG-UK/VBA-Docs/api/PowerPoint.Design.Preserved.md

 # Design.Preserved property (PowerPoint)

-Represents whether a design master is preserved from changes.
+Represents whether a design master remains available in the file even if it is not used by any slides.
 Read/write.

 ## Syntax